SudhaChandrikaY/SearchEngine/README.md

 **Search Engine Project**

-This repository contains a simple Search Engine implemented for an Information Retrieval task.
-It includes components for web crawling, text preprocessing, stemming, and a ranking mechanism using the Vector Space Model.
+This repository contains a simple Search Engine implemented with https://ku.edu as seed page.
+It includes components web crawling, text preprocessing, stemming, and a ranking mechanism using the Vector Space Model.
 ________________________________________
 **Features**